1 in 5 Canadians will experience a mental illness in their lifetime.

 It can be your family, friends, co-workers or yourself.
 Let’s take action together for a better mental health.

 The overall goal of the Community Programs is to build community capacity through empowering individuals with the knowledge of mental health and resources so that they can play a more active role when it comes to their mental health.
 Our programs aim to build community capacity by providing accurate information to reduce stigma, by advocating equal access to mental health services, and by encouraging community participation.

-Based on an empowerment approach, our Integrated Community Program:
+Based on an empowerment approach, our Community Programs: